4.2. Image Segmentation#

 return accuracies, losses

-4. Experiments with uniform background#
+4. Experiments with Uniform Background#

-model = SimpleNet(len(labels_map)).to(device)
+model = SimpleNet(len(label_to_shape)).to(device)

 params_to_optimize = [{'params': [p for p in model.parameters()]}]